 Balancing your dog’s energy will not happen overnight, and your feeding plan may require some tweaks and alterations along the way.
 Don’t get discouraged if you don’t see immediate results.

-If you can use your dog’s diet to improve his health and behaviour, then there’s no harm in giving it a try.
-Try 1 thing at a time and be consistent to see results.
+If you can use your dog’s diet to improve his health and behaviour, there’s no harm in trying it.
+Try one thing at a time and be consistent to see results.
 Changing too much at once will make it impossible to narrow down the successes.

 Is your dog a hot dog?
 What do you think about cooling foods for dogs?
 Share your thoughts in the comments below!